On writing: THE W SERIES

 I have always loved novels, reading stories about anything and everything, from real tales about women (which ended up becoming my genre of writing) to any kind of science fiction - space opera, time travel, alternative realities, anything that showed creativity and a pinch of craziness.

-Let’s talk about female superheroes – in another discussion I will talk about the broader problem with female heroes and protagonists in general.
+Let's talk about female superheroes - in another discussion I share my broader thoughts on female protagonists.
 Female superheroes look all the same to me: they are strong and smart, most of the times, and they are always beautiful and sexy.
-Why don’t male superheroes need to be gorgeous human / alien / godly beings?
-Why don’t they need to be sexy, while female superheroes always must be?
+Why don't male superheroes need to be gorgeous human / alien / godly beings?
+Why don't they need to be sexy, while female superheroes always must be?
 Look at Wonder Woman, only the latest superhero who appeared in a blockbuster movie (and, to be fair, the first one to have her solo movie, out next year) : the only female in a group of men, a gorgeous sexy femme fatale when she is in civilian clothes, a half-naked fighter when she grabs her weapons.
 Why does her armor leave her half-naked?
 Why does she have to show her body?